mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    container.

 | We handle three component data in MsPASS by using a matrix to store the data
   for a given *Seismogram*.
-The data are directly accessible through a public variable called u that is mnemonic for the standard symbol used in the old testament of seismology by Aki and Richards.
+The data are directly accessible in C++ through a public variable called u that is mnemonic for the standard symbol used in the old testament of seismology by Aki and Richards.
+In python we use the symbol *data* for consistency with TimeSeries.
   There are two choices of the order of indices for this matrix.
-A *Seismogram* defines index 0(1) as the channel number and index 1(2) as the time index.
+  The MsPASS implementation makes this choice:  a *Seismogram* defines index 0(1) as the channel number and index 1(2) as the time index.
 The following python code section illustrates this more clearly than any words: